 More About Shoulder Injuries

 Biceps Brachii Tenosynovitis

 This is a common shoulder problem that can develop over a period of time.
-This condition is characterized by the inflammation of the tendons of the biceps brachii muscle and its sheath located in front of the shoulder blade.
+Tenosynovitis is inflammation of the tendons of the biceps brachii muscle and its sheath which is located in front of the shoulder blade.
 This condition is more common in athletic dogs and medium to large, mature dogs.
-It is usually caused by the repetitive injury to the tendons.
+It is usually caused by repetitive injury to the tendons.

 This is another type of shoulder injury, where the supraspinatus tendon gets strained or torn.
 The tendon can also get inflamed and this may be followed by the formation of calcium deposits, which is known as the mineralization of the supraspinatus tendon.
 The supraspinatus tendon is responsible for shoulder extension.

-This injury is very common in athletic dogs.
-This happens when the dog is not walked through the activities gradually and is suddenly thrown into a hyper activity stage.
+This injury is very common in athletic dogs when the dog is not physically warmed up before performing.
+There is a chance tissue can tear and later limit the extension of the shoulder.
 The coordination between the infraspinatus muscle and other shoulder muscles is necessary for a smooth movement.
-If the dog is not warmed up properly there is a chance in which this tissue can tear and later limit the extension of the shoulder.
 The injury is not painful but can leave your dog disabled.

 Apart from these, contracture of the infraspinatus muscle, myopathy of the teres minor muscle, carpal injury, supraspinatus avulsion, and medial shoulder instability are some other types of shoulder problems that can affect dogs.

 - Shoulder injuries are usually caused by direct or indirect trauma (such as repetitive strain injury) to the shoulder area.
 In general, shoulder injuries are caused by the overuse of the muscles that support the shoulder bones.
 Activities like excessive jumping or running can strain the muscles or tendons of the shoulder joint.